Theory of the Strange Metal Sr$_3$Ru$_2$O$_7$

-At zero magnetic field the peak in the density of states due to the $\gamma_2$ pockets (as measured by ARPES in experimental fact \ref{lab:3} above) occurs at a distance from the Fermi energy that roughly coincides with the temperature above which $T$-linear resistivity is observed.
-We shall denote the distance of the peak from the Fermi energy by $\epsilon_\text{h}$, and its width by $W_\text{h}$ (see Fig.~\ref{fig:hot_cold}).
+The peak in the density of states due to the `hot' $\gamma_2$ pockets (at $H=0$, from ARPES) occurs at a distance from the chemical potential that roughly coincides with the temperature above which $T$-linear resistivity is observed.
+Let the distance of the peak from the chemical potential be $\epsilon_\text{h}$, and its width be $W_\text{h}$ (see Fig.~\ref{fig:hot_cold}).
 At zero field, $W_h \lesssim |\epsilon_{\text{h}}|$.
 At temperatures above $|\epsilon_\text{h}| + W_\text{h}$ the $\gamma_2$ fermions are classical and non-degenerate.
-One might indeed expect, therefore, that a cc $\to$ ch scattering process into these classical fermions would only be suppressed by $T$ rather than $T^2$.
-We now verify that this is the case and furthermore show that this scattering leads to Marginal Fermi Liquid (MFL) \cite{PhysRevLett.63.1996} behavior of the cold fermions, which will be important to recover other observed properties.
-The fact that scattering into a classical fermion produces a MFL has been known for some time \cite{varma1, varma2}.
+A cc $\to$ ch scattering process can therefore be expected to be suppressed by $T$ rather than $T^2$.
+We now verify that this is the case by showing that this scattering leads to Marginal Fermi Liquid (MFL) \cite{PhysRevLett.63.1996} behavior of the cold fermions, as has been previously noted \cite{varma1, varma2}.